markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 _variable_.

-In this part of the turorial we do not (yet) look at language features that allow variables to change over time because it makes writing, understanding, and debugging programs much more complicated.
+In this part of the turorial we do not (yet) look at language features that support to change over time because it makes writing, understanding, and debugging programs much more complicated.
 It is beyond (at least a strict definition of) functional programming.
+So variables, and thus, databases, are out of the picture for now.
 So how can we use the skills we have obtained so far for something useful?
 How can we write a useful program if we cannot keep track of how stuff changes over time?
 Take a look at the following picture: